 - 17. Interest receipts are very sensitive to changes in interest rates and cash flows.
-Although cashflows are not expected to be affected significantly in 2017/18, base interest rates are currently 0.5% and the 2017/18 budget assumes base rates will remain at this level, although there is an expectation that the actual investment rate achieved will be slightly higher than this. - 18.
+Although cashflows are not expected to be affected significantly in 2018/19, base interest rates are currently 0.5% and the 2018/19 budget assumes base rates will remain at this level, although there is an expectation that the actual investment rate achieved will be slightly higher than this. - 18.
 It is recommended that surplus funds are invested only North Yorkshire County Council who will pay interest at an appropriate money market rate on this cash.
 This policy meets the Authority's objectives of ensuring a return on its surplus funds while minimising risk, and is consistent with DCLG guidelines on investment strategy. - 19.
-The Authority's funds available for investment represent an average of about £5m during the year, whereas the investment framework for North Yorkshire County Council's portfolio encompasses nearly £700m of investment, supported by their in-house professional team and professional investment advice.
+The Authority's funds available for investment represent an average of about £8m during the year, whereas the investment framework for North Yorkshire County Council's portfolio encompasses nearly £700m of investment, supported by their in-house professional team and professional investment advice.
 The Authority's investments with North Yorkshire County Council are managed by way of a three year Service Level Agreement, subject to a six month notice period.
-This contract will be renewed in March 2017 for a further three years. - 20.
-In order to ensure that investments made by NYCC on behalf of the Authority adhere to our own Investment Strategy, the Authority is required to adopt/adhere to the NYCC Investment Strategy and the approved 2017 NYCC Investment Strategy is appended, for adoption by this Authority, in Appendix 3.
+This contract was renewed in April 2017 for a further three years up to 6th April 2020. - 20.
+In order to ensure that investments made by NYCC on behalf of the Authority adhere to our own Investment Strategy, the Authority is required to adopt/adhere to the NYCC Investment Strategy and the approved 2018 NYCC Investment Strategy is appended, for adoption by this Authority, in Appendix 3.
 If Members wish to see the full NYCC Treasury Management report, a copy is available from the Head of Finance; the report contains economic data and forecasts which may be of interest. - 21.
-The Treasury Management Services to be provided by NYCC include, but is not limited, to the following: - (i) A daily sweep of the Authority's bank accounts will be made to transfer the credit/debit balance on the accounts to/from NYCC - (ii) Funds transferred through the daily sweep facility will be invested together with funds of NYCC and those of other organisations for whom it provides a Treasury Management Service - (iii) Investment of sums in accordance with the agreed Treasury Management Strategy including the adherence to any procedures specified in the statement - (iv) The calculation of interest due to the Authority at a daily rate - (v) The transfer of interest earned to the Authority on a quarterly basis
+The Treasury Management Services to be provided by NYCC include, but is not limited, to the following: - (i) A daily sweep of the Authority's bank accounts will be made to transfer the credit/debit balance on the accounts to/from NYCC - (ii) Funds transferred through the daily sweep facility will be invested together with funds of NYCC and those of other organisations for whom it provides a Treasury Management Service

-- (vi) Provision of guarterly details of interest earned to the Authority - (vii) Support and information on investment reporting as required - 22.
+- (iii) Investment of sums in accordance with the agreed Treasury Management Strategy including the adherence to any procedures specified in the statement - (iv)The calculation of interest due to the Authority at a daily rate - (v) The transfer of interest earned to the Authority on a quarterly basis - (vi) Provision of quarterly details of interest earned to the Authority - (vii) Support and information on investment reporting as required - 22.
 The Authority's funds are pooled with those of other bodies, and the arrangement therefore requires a joint sharing in the rates of return, but also a shared risk.
-The precise arrangements are as follows:- - (i) NYCC collects all available balances from the Authority and other organisations using the NYCC Treasury Management service and pools with NYCC funds.
-These aggregated balances are then invested in accordance with the agreed Investment Strategy. - (ii) For practical purposes therefore every investment contains an element of each organisation's balances and no individual loan is earmarked as solely the funds of one particular organisation. - (iii) In the event of a default of an individual loan, each organisation using the NYCC Treasury Management service shall bear a consequential loss.
+The precise arrangements are as follows:-

+(i) NYCC collects all available balances from the Authority and other organisations using the NYCC Treasury Management service and pools with NYCC funds.
+These aggregated balances are then invested in accordance with the agreed Investment Strategy.

+(ii) For practical purposes therefore every investment contains an element of each organisation's balances and no individual loan is earmarked as solely the funds of one particular organisation.

+(iii) In the event of a default of an individual loan, each organisation using the NYCC Treasury Management service shall bear a consequential loss.
 The extent of that loss for the Authority and other organisations will be calculated based on the balances of the Authority and other organisations on the day of default.
 For example: